 Now that you’ve set the foundation for your plan, you should outline all the activities that you intend to do as part of creating security awareness.

 This phase will require a lot of research and planning.
-You will need to tailor the program entirely to meet your organisation’s needs and culture the best.
+You will need to tailor the program entirely to meet your organization’s needs and culture the best.
 Most likely, you will need to find new tools and vendors to support your journey.

 It’s up to you how you like to plan: you could, for example, prepare for a year ahead and create a calendar of all the action you need to take, or you could take the approach of planning the bigger picture first and plan the activities quarterly.